 Although this website has a strong impetus toward a movie media style resource library, it is impossible to distance ourselves from the need to study and research the written word.

-This is somewhat of an overwhelming task as there are so many books and articles out there that are designed to waste our time and energy, and to keep us from the discovering the truth.
-As a consequence of this it is my intention to post links to books and downloads that I know you can benefit from.
-I expect that with these resources you will be able to confirm scripture and to make sense of difficult doctrine.
-False doctrine will become a cinch to identify and you will be able to build the foundations of your faith on solid ground, and not on quick sand as sadly many have.
+This can be a little overwhelming as there are so many books and articles in circulation that are designed to confuse our minds and to steer us from the truth.
+As a consequence of this, it is my intention to post links to books and downloads that I know can be of benefit.
+I believe that with these resources you will be able to confirm scripture, and to make sense of difficult doctrine.
+False doctrine will become a cinch to identify and you will be able to build the foundations of your faith upon solid ground, and not on quick sand as many have.

 Some of these books I have included so that you might better see the inner workings of the system and the people behind the scenes doing the dirty work for the Devil.
 These will be easy to identify.

 The Jesuits and the Roman Catholic Church-State System

 Recommended Reading below plus the feature book Vatican Assassins.